-Unit 3 Playscript interpretation
+Unit 3 Producing theatre

-In this unit students develop an interpretation of a playscript through the stages of the theatrical production process: planning, development and presentation.
-Students specialise in two areas of stagecraft, working collaboratively in order to realise the production of a playscript.
-They use knowledge they develop from this experience to analyse the ways stagecraft can be used to interpret previously unseen playscript excerpts.
-Students also attend a performance selected from the prescribed VCE Theatre Studies Unit 3 Playlist published annually in the VCAA Bulletin VCE, VCAL and VET, and analyse and evaluate the interpretation of the playscript in the performance.
+In this unit, students develop an interpretation of a script through the three stages of the theatre production process: planning, development and presentation.
+Students specialise in two production roles, working collaboratively to interpret and realise the production of a script.
+They apply the knowledge developed during this process to analyse and evaluate how production roles can be used to interpret script excerpts previously unstudied.
+Students develop knowledge of elements of theatre composition and safe, ethical, inclusive and sustainable (where possible, environmentally sustainable) working practices in the theatre.
+Students attend a performance selected from the prescribed VCE Theatre Studies Playlist and analyse and evaluate the interpretation of the script of the performance.
+The playlist is published annually on the VCAA website.

-Unit 4 Performance interpretation
+Unit 4 Presenting an interpretation